 If you are looking for a place to gather with friends to eat, why not visit these places in Swansboro?
 Boro Cafe is a cozy place to sip gourmet coffee with a delicious sandwich or fresh bakery goods.
-For the finest fresh Italian pastas, sauces, and breads, take your friends to Trattoria’s Gourmet Pizza at a reasonable price for lunch or dinner.
+For fresh Italian pasta, sauces, and bread, take your friends to Trattoria’s Gourmet Pizza at a reasonable price for lunch or dinner.
 Yana’s Restaurant is a local favorite for breakfast and lunch, especially for those fond of 50’s memorabilia and fruit fritters.
-Nikki’s of Swansboro is the place to walk in off the street for a tasty seafood catch or even a home-ground burger.
 These are just a few of the many unique dining choices in this quaint town by the White Oak River.

 Next door to Swansboro is a town called Cedar Key which also offers many amenities, such as a Veterinary Hospital, various small medical offices, shops, and neighborhoods.
 On the other side of Cedar Key is the town of Cape Carteret.
 It is the home to an expansive county recreational facility, Western Park, where local teams practice and play soccer, baseball, tennis, and football throughout each season.
 The well-kept playground and pavilion is a popular meeting place for moms with young children.